 Another benefit of working from home, especially if you are self-employed, is that you might be able to deduct part of your mortgage, rent, or utilities from your taxes.
 If you use a room or spot in your house exclusively for work, it might qualify as a business expense.

-While working from home can save you a ton of money, you may find that costs start to creep up in other categories.
+While working from home can save you a ton of money, you may find that the costs of working from home start to creep up in other categories.
 Below are some costs that could increase.
 Be sure to make a plan to accommodate them in your budget.

 Higher utility costs

+Utilities are one of the biggest costs of working from home.
 Being at home all the time means you’re also going to use up more energy.
 You will probably need a faster internet connection to make sure you can connect to your workplace tools and video conferencing services.
-Your house utilities will also rise, as you use the lights and stove more often.
-Even your water bill is likely to tick up a bit.

 So while you might not eat out as much, your grocery bill is likely to rise as you spend that money on other essentials.
 That being said, we have some great tips on how to cut your grocery bill in half.